Ozymandias81/DNF2001-LeakOzyRepo/README.md

 - You can pee in any circumstances and in a infinite way (default bind F)
 - Some actors routines might break during gameplay and softlock your game
 - Obviously the game is not complete at all, it is very unstable and you can't save properly the game in several situations
+- AVOID USING FOLDERS WITH SPACES, LIKE "October 26" SHOULD BE AT LEAST RENAMED AS "October_26"; ALSO IT IS BETTER TO STITCH TO 8 CHARS FOR FOLDER NAME, such as Duke4

 # License #